Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/internalcommunicationbestpractices.md

                     </div>
                     <div class="cardText">
                         <h3>Link to relevant research</h3>
                         <p>We've found that sharing articles and research on the gig economy has helped people understand industry trends and the work being done to continue pushing the model forward.
-It's been important to recognize employee concerns with this new way of working, and provide information that shows how those concerns are being addressed globally.</p>
+It's been important to recognize employee concerns with this new way of engaging, and provide information that shows how those concerns are being addressed globally.</p>
                     </div>
                 </div>
             </div>